 Baltimore Beacon

-I have visited the Beacon in all seasons, day and night – in stormy weather and glorious sunshine.
-I’ve marveled at how the sun sets behind Sherkin Lighthouse in winter and near Mount Gabriel in summer.
-So you may think that this location is exhausted for me.
-Not at all!
-Every time I climb up to the Beacon, I am excited to see what awaits me there this time.
-Even if, just for a change, it’s simply a herd of cows keeping the grass in perfect shape.
+I’ve visited the Beacon in every season, at every hour of day and night – in howling storms and brilliant sunshine.
+I’ve watched in wonder as the sun sets behind Sherkin Lighthouse in winter and drifts towards Mount Gabriel in summer.
+You might think, then, that this location holds no more surprises.
+Far from it.
+Every single time I head up to the Beacon, I find myself genuinely curious about what I’ll find.
+Even if it turns out to be, for a change, simply a herd of cows keeping the grass in perfect shape.

 Location